prj/C167BoostControl/README.md

 You need to re-configure a PWM output.
 Usually on ME7 with a boosted engine PW1 is the N75 output, on N/A they use that output for the manifold changeover flap, see the example file on how to do this.
 Any native output writes to the PWM need to be disabled also (CC 00).

+The function call to the last part of the code should go where rlsol_w is assigned.

 ## Hardware
 Just use a normal N75 from e.g. 1.8T and wire it into the manifold changeover output.